rmaphoh/Learning-AVSegmentation/README.md

 ### Requirements

-1. Both work on Linux and Windows, but Linux is preferred to replicate the reported performance.
+1. Work on Linux and Windows, but Linux is preferred to replicate the reported performance.
 2. This project is based on pytorch==1.6.0, torchvision==0.7.0, CUDAToolkit==10.1(10.2 is capable), cuDNN==7.5.0
 3. A GPU is essential.
 In our work, we utilise one Tesla T4 with 15 GB of DRAM.
 If with weaker GPU, we suggest to change the image size setting in `scripts.utils.py`